Crashedmind/MyTechieBits.com/content/posts/Documentation/index.md

 published: true
 ---

+See https://crashedmind.github.io/docdac-site/ as an example documentation built with the tool and code it is describing.

 There are 2 types of documentation:
 * describes the code - aimed at a developer of that code e.g. an API document
 * describes how to use that code - e.g. a HowTo